MolSSI/covid/data/models/README.md

 institution: (optional)
 lab: (optional) If more information beyond `creator` is requred to properly cite, use this field
 rating: (optional) int on range [1,5].
 1=worst, 5=best
+publication: (optional) URL of the publication
+preprint: (optional) URL of the preprint for the publication.
+Can also be used to note if submitted to a peer reviewed journal by the exact word "Submitted"
 ```